cylc/cylc-admin/docs/proposal-cylc-rose-installing-rose-configs.md

 certain actions based on its configuration.

 There are various ways to meddle with the configuration as it is written.
-Here are the different methods for defining the Rose configuration along with their order or precedence:
+Here are the different methods for defining the Rose configuration in the order in which they are applied:

 1. The "base" `rose-suite.conf` configuration.
 2. Optional configurations defined by: